LucasSugi/pygit/README.md

 # pygit

 # How To
-This tree enviroment variables should be fullfill:
+This enviroment variable should be fullfill:
-* CONTAINER_NAME=<Name of container to create>
-* GIT_FILEPATH=<The git base filepath>
+* GIT_FULL_PATH=<The git full filepath>
-* GIT_PROJECT=<The git folder>

 Example, supose you have a git project on filepath /Users/lucas.sugi/Desktop/my-project, then you can fullfill like this:

-* CONTAINER_NAME=my-project-extraction
-* GIT_FILEPATH=/Users/lucas.sugi/Desktop/
-* GIT_PROJECT=my-project
+* GIT_FULL_PATH=/Users/lucas.sugi/Desktop/my-project

-**Pay atention** GIT_FILEPATH have a slash on start and end of filepath, while GIT_PROJECT its just the folder name without slashes.
+**Pay atention** GIT_FULL_PATH should not have a slash on the end of string!

-After set all this variables you can run a `make` command on bash to start the pipeline image -> container -> run python script
+After set this variablee you can run a `make` command on bash to start the pipeline image -> container -> run python script